FrancisCrickInstitute/introduction-to-image-analysis-fiji/Pages/Installation-Instructions.md

-# Preparation For Introduction to Image Analysis Workshop
+# Preparation for *Introduction to Image Analysis with FIJI* course

 Please read the following instructions carefully to prepare for the workshop.
 Completing these steps prior to the workshop is essential to ensure we stay on schedule.
-If you are having any trouble with the below instructions, please reach out for help:
+If you are having any trouble with the below instructions, please email/slack [Sara](mailto:sara.salgueirotorres@crick.ac.uk).
-* Fiji: Sara (sara.salgueirotorres@crick.ac.uk)
-* conda: Stefania (stefania.marcotti@crick.ac.uk)

 ## Download Demo Data